PCJones/radarr-sonarr-german-dual-language/README.md

 If you have questions, problems or improvements don't hesitate to create an issue or pull request!

 ## Important Note
 This setup requires Sonarr v4 Beta.
 Sonarr v3 will not work.
-However, Sonarr v4 Beta is quite stable and should cause few, if any, issues at all.
+However, Sonarr v4 Beta is quite stable and should cause few, if any, problems.

 ## General Information
 To reliably find German + English Dual Language releases (from now on referred to as "German DL" as the German Scene refers to them), it's best to have an indexer that specializes in these types of releases.